 You can get the Lena Cup sensitive on Amazon:

-If you’re an extremely active person, you may want to consider one of the firmer menstrual cups.
+If you’re an extremely active person and play lots of sports, you may want to consider one of the firmer menstrual cups.
 This is because during serious physical exertion, your body may push out some of the softer cups.
 It’s very rare, but it does happen.

 Your body can also compress these softer cups too easily, which may result in breaking the suction seal, and then the cup will leak.